marwahaha/tonys/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement

-- Another feature idea

 ## Data Driven Development Primary Technologies Used

 - [Gatsby.js](https://gatsby.com)

   - The project uses **Gatsby** for the intial static site bioler plate setup, it's own CMS & webpack, react.js & modern     JavaScript, The advantages of using Gatsby are plentyfull, such as the use of NPM, the generation of the application with the Gatsby.CLI, Gtasby also uses a package.json file i conjuntin with Node.js,

     Gatsby also ships with its own internal server & build production commands for deployment,